eurodatacube/eodash/app/public/eodash-data/general/documentation.md

 ## Euro Data Cube (EDC)

-To use the EDC resources, such as the JupyterLab Workspace, participants to competitions/tutorials need to register for an EDC account using the specific EVENT URL.
+To use the EDC resources, such as the JupyterLab Workspace, participants to competitions/tutorials typically need to register for an EDC account using a specific EVENT URL announced prior to the event.
+The free trial subscrptions can of course be used to familiarize with the platform but specific tutorial notebooks and other material will not be directly available in this environment.
-Upon registration, a tailored workspace is made available (usually available within 2 working days).
+Upon registration, a tailored workspace is made available.
+Depending on the event access might be granted immediatelly or at the start of the event.
-A notification via email is sent to participants once the workspace is available.
+In any case, a notification via email is sent to participants once the workspace is available.

 *Please note: you should NOT create an account from the main page of the EDC site because it will not be tailored to your competition/tutorial.
 Only use the provided EVENT URL.*

-Once you are registered and have been notified that your EDC resources are ready you may access your EDC JupyterLab Workspace from the EDC Dashboard.
+Once you are registered and have been notified that your EDC resources are ready you may access your EDC JupyterLab Workspace at https://hub.eox.at.

 In the EDC JupyterLab Workspace you may access the various EDC resources like tutorial notebooks from the Launcher page.